 SeaTac’s Department of Community and Economic Development was formed in early 2011 to create a one-stop permitting center, increase the level of service and assist in the facilitation of economic development by creating a more cohesive approach to real estate development and job creation.
-The new Department is comprised of four divisions: Economic Development, Planning, Engineering Review, and Building Services.
+The new Department is comprised of three divisions: Economic Development, Planning, and Building Services.

-The Planning Division is mainly responsible for long range planning, current planning, and environmental services and is under the direction of Steve Pilcher, Planning Manager.
+The Planning Division is mainly responsible for long range planning, current planning, and environmental services and is under the direction of Jennifer Kester, Planning Manager.
 The Division works with the City Council, Planning Commission, State agencies responsible for Growth Management, private sector developers and other city divisions and departments to plan the future of the City.
-This is accomplished by preparing a Comprehensive Plan and Sub-area Plans that speak to the desires of the public.
-In addition, the Division also reviews land use applications such as subdivisions and portions of commercial building projects and is also responsible for Code Compliance.
+This is accomplished by preparing a Comprehensive Plan and Sub-area Plans that reflect the desires of the public.
+In addition, the Division also reviews land use applications such as subdivisions and commercial building projects.

 The Building Services Division reviews building permits for compliance with the Washington State Building Code (SBC), which includes numerous structural, electrical, and mechanical standards.
 The division manager, Gary Schenk (CBO), is also the Building Official, who according to State law, is responsible to comply with the SBC.
-Gary is also responsible for the permit counter.
+Gary is also responsible for the permit counter and Code Compliance.